 Before I took delivery of the first electric Jaguar, the I-Pace, I thought it would be a good idea to watch the Amazon Prime film, Jaguar Going Electric.
-Director of Design for Jaguar, Ian Callum, takes viewers through the car’s incredible journey, from drawing board idea to actual production, in what is a fascinating insight into how global car brands invest masses of time & money -1.5 billion pounds in R & D- to create a product that will appeal to customers.
+Ex-Director of Design for Jaguar, Ian Callum, takes viewers through the car’s incredible journey, from drawing board idea to actual production, in what is a fascinating insight into how global car brands invest masses of time & money -1.5 billion pounds in R & D- to create a product that will appeal to customers.
 There is no second chance, especially with the German premium brands all jostling to get their new EV’s out, so the I-Pace is probably Jaguar’s most important launch ever.

 As a fan of both the F-Pace & especially the E-Pace.
 I was eagerly anticipating the opportunity to spend some time with the I-Pace & having the benefit of a Rolec home charger, was able to drive a few hundred miles in it, without having to resort to public charge points.
 I have to say that those customers lucky enough to be in a position to have an I -Pace, will definitely not be disappointed.

-Jaguars designer’s have created an SUV in the I-Pace that delivers first & foremost the Jaguar experience.
+Jaguar’s designer’s have created an electric SUV that delivers first & foremost the Jaguar experience.
 From the outside, the I-Pace looks fantastic, like a car from the future.
 Somehow, Jaguar have managed to keep the Jaguar ID, for example with the front grille, whilst simultaneously adding a massive air-vent to the bonnet to make the I-Pace more aerodynamic & totally unique.
 Plainly, they’ve considered the Tesla Model X when designing it, but where the Tesla is upright & long, in effect more like a sporty MPV, the I-Pace is squat & muscular, with short overhangs.
 The rear hatch is the most Tesla-like part of the car, but even that still packs a punch, finishing off the exterior with it’s signature rump.

 We were testing the I-Pace HSE EV400 AWD, which comes, unsurprisingly, well equipped.
 It features Luxtec synthetic leather sports seats, 18″ 15 spoke alloys, electric cabin pre conditioning, LED head & tail lights, follow me home lighting, flush exterior door handles, a rear bike carrier preparation kit, enhanced brake regeneration, Jaguar Drive Control, 12.3″ interactive driver display, navigation pro, a smartphone pack for Apple CarPlay & Android Auto, a Meridian sound system, cruise control, lane keep assist & a rear camera.